 - Second offense.
 Additional mandatory 96 hours in jail.

 - Third offense.
 Additional mandatory 60 days in jail.

 New Mexico considers repeat offenders to be at high risk for committing the crime again after they’re released, so these drivers are often required to complete additional drug testing and treatment programs.

-You can file for SR-22 insurance in New Mexico.
+You won’t need to file for SR-22 insurance in New Mexico unless you’re moving to New Mexico with an out-of-state SR-22.
 You might need an SR-22 if you’ve gotten a DUI, lost your license or have too many violation points on your driving record.
 An SR-22 filing tells the state you have the minimum coverage required to get back behind the wheel.